krzysg/ModernCMakeTemplate/README.md

 - header only library with tests (LibA)
 - simple regular static .h/.cpp library with tests (LibB)
 - project that is using this libraries added as a subproject (this project)
-- project that is using LibA/LibB after installation and is searching them via find_package() CMake function.
+- project that is using LibA/LibB after installation and is searching them via find_package() CMake function (externalClientProject)

 Below you can find all needed use cases and information how to build them.
 To learn how it works go through `CMakeList.txt` files, they are kept as easy as possible (altogether with other library and test files).